Sweet Itch

 Baby oil applied to the root of the mane and tail can stop the midges getting a grip to feed.

-Corticosteroid creams, ointments or injections can help to reduce the inflammation in the skin.
+Treatment with corticosteroid creams, ointments or injections can help to reduce the inflammation in the skin.